 Larson, Brooke.
 Trials of Nation Making: Liberalism, Race, and Ethnicity in the Andes, 1810–1910.
 Cambridge, UK: Cambridge University Press, 2004.

 Larson explores how immediately after independence indigenous peoples created their own visions of citizenship, focused on communal rights, within the new nation-states.
 Larson argues that after 1850, elites crushed such popular movements, embracing a liberalism (and racism) that rejected popular movements as antithetical to capitalist development and elite civilization.

 Mallon, Florencia E. Peasant and Nation: The Making of Post-Colonial Mexico and Peru.
 Berkeley: University of California Press, 1995.

 The single monograph most synonymous with studies of 19th-century popular movements, especially popular politics.
 Mallon sought to understand why campesinos (country people) in Mexico and Peru supported liberal politicians, and how these subalterns’ popular liberalism affected both elite liberalism and nation formation.
 Instrumental in reviving an interest in 19th-century popular liberalism.

 Scott, Rebecca J., Thomas C. Holt, Frederick Cooper, and Aims McGuinness.
 Societies after Slavery: A Select Annotated Bibliography of Printed Sources on Cuba, Brazil, British Colonial Africa, South Africa, and the British West Indies.
-Pittsburgh: University of Pittsburgh Press, 2002.
+Pittsburgh, PA: University of Pittsburgh Press, 2002.

 This bibliography of both primary and secondary sources is an extensive and extremely useful resource for exploring Afro-Latin American life and action after emancipation in Cuba and Brazil (but not the bulk of Spanish America, unfortunately).
 While not directly focused on popular movements, the annotations do note which works share this concern.